 In this case, Sandoval commenced his search when there was no probable cause to search the vehicle.
 He ordered the defendant out of the vehicle and did not arrest or inform the defendant that the vehicle was impounded.
 He simply searched the vehicle.
 The initial stop of this vehicle was pretextual.
 It was motivated by an investigatory purpose separate from the defendant’s failure to fully stop before a stop sign.
 For one reason or another, the officer had already targeted the defendant’s vehicle for possible gang activity.

 The Appeals Court, in this case, vacated the lower court’s judgment to deny the motion to suppress.
 However, the court failed to clarify the current police policy when it comes to searching a vehicle.
 The court could not decide whether searching the vehicle before the arrest was permissible and failed to address whether using pretextual traffic stops for unrelated law enforcement purposes is acceptable.
 The court left open many future issues when it comes to this policy.
-Using pretextual traffic stops for unrelated law enforcement purposes seems like a danger to personal liberties.
-Hopefully, in the future, courts will clarify whether this is acceptable police conduct.
+Using pretextual traffic stops for unrelated law enforcement purposes threatens personal liberty and leads to discriminatory enforcement of the traffic laws.
+Hopefully, in the future, courts will find that the Fourth Amendment prohibits any type of pretextual use of traffic laws to investigate other crimes.
 To learn more about vehicle searches at traffic stops, follow Attorney DelSignore on Facebook.